codenotary/immudb/README.md

 Available Commands:
-  backup      Make a copy of the database files and folders dump        Dump database content to a file help        Help about any command login       Login using the specified username and password (admin username is immu) logout restore     Restore the database from a snapshot archive or folder service     Manage immu services set         Update server config items: auth (none|password|cryptosig), mtls (true|false) stats       Show statistics as text or visually with the '-v' option.
-Run 'immuadmin stats -h' for details. status      Show heartbeat status user        Perform various user-related operations: list, create, deactivate, change password, set permissions version     Show the immuadmin version
+  backup      Make a copy of the database files and folders database    Issue all database commands dump        Dump database content to a file help        Help about any command login       Login using the specified username and password (admin username is immudb) logout print       Print merkle tree restore     Restore the database from a snapshot archive or folder service     Manage immu services set         Update server config items: auth (none|password|cryptosig), mtls (true|false) stats       Show statistics as text or visually with the '-v' option.
+Run 'immuadmin stats -h' for details. status      Show heartbeat status user        Issue all user commands version     Show the immuadmin version

 Flags: